0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

     - Hex encoded string (useful when working with non string payloads)
     - Regex

+### Magic Byte Selector

+Burp Suite Extension for inserting a magic byte into a request.

+Available magic bytes:
+- JPG
+- PNG
+- JPEG
+- GIF89a
+- GIF87a
 ### Logger++ 🔝

 Multithreaded logging extension for Burp Suite.
 In addition to logging requests and responses from all Burp Suite tools, the extension allows advanced filters to be defined to highlight interesting entries or filter logs to only those which match the filter.